Manage the IoT on an Energy Budget

 d.
 Pearl Gecko, sampling ADC in EM2 @ 1024 Hz: 6.51 µA

-Figure 8 - Pearl Gecko, EM2 autonomous, sampling ADC @ 128 Hz
+Figure 8 - Pearl Gecko, EM2 Autonomous, Sampling ADC @ 128 Hz

-As an example, the pulse counter (PCNT) can monitor higher frequency processes all the way down to EM3:
+For example, the pulse counter (PCNT) can monitor higher frequency processes all the way down to EM3:

 The discussion so far has considered a system dealing with a single function and a single source of wakeups.
 Imagine a system with ten different components that need to be managed.
 Some can be controlled fully autonomously, like the thermistor above.
-For others, the CPU might have to wake up periodically in order to take control.
+For others, the CPU might have to wake up periodically to take control.

 If care is not taken with such a system, it can end up in a situation like the one shown in case A of Figure 9, with many more wakeups than necessary, resulting in a less efficient system.
 The figure shows two deterministic processes, which execute periodically, and one sensor event, firing nondeterministically.
 In case A, the processes arbitrarily wake up to perform their tasks, which results in a total of 11 wakeups, wasting a significant amount of energy due to the time it takes to transition between sleep modes.